rhvdbergh/rhvdbergh.github.io/_posts/2019-05-08---Custom-Domain-With-Gatsby-And-GitHub-Pages.md

   - 'GitHub Pages'
   - 'Tips & Tricks'
   - 'CNAME'
-description: 'I am using GitHub Pages to host this blog, which was built with Gatsby.
+excerpt: 'I am using GitHub Pages to host this blog, which was built with Gatsby.
 As you can probably see, I use a custom domain ([https://vanderbergh.com](https://vanderbergh.com)) which needs to be set in the GitHub Pages repository settings.'
 ---

 I am using GitHub Pages to host this blog, which was built with Gatsby.
 As you can probably see, I use a custom domain ([https://vanderbergh.com](https://vanderbergh.com)) which needs to be set in the GitHub Pages repository's settings.